nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

-**Use case: Delete a person**
+**Use case: Delete a client**

 **MSS**
-1. User requests to list persons
+1. User requests to list clients
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of clients
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific client in the list
-4. AddressBook deletes the person
+4. AddressBook deletes the client
 5. Use case ends.

 **Extensions**